 Pulmonary embolism is a blockage in one of the pulmonary arteries of the lungs.
-The most common reason for pulmonary embolism (PE) is a blood clot (thrombus) that travel to the lungs from other parts of the body (usually a leg) and becomes lodged blocking the blood vessel in the lung.
+The most common reason for pulmonary embolism (PE) is a blood clot (thrombus) that travels to the lungs from other parts of the body (usually a leg) and becomes lodged blocking the blood vessel in the lung.

 It is a medical emergency and immediate treatment can greatly increase the survival chances.